Fitzthomas History, Family Crest & Coats of Arms

 Early History of the Fitzthomas family

-Another 192 words (14 lines of text) covering the years 1261, 1275, 1317, 1660, and 1766 are included under the topic Early Fitzthomas History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fitzthomas research.
+Another 76 words (5 lines of text) covering the years 1261, 1275, 1317, 1660, and 1766 are included under the topic Early Fitzthomas History in all our PDF Extended History products and printed products wherever possible.